necosta/website/blog/4-tech-trends.md

 We see many companies looking to integrate with "new AI", even when they don't have use cases for it (some are using ML for years and don't understand that ML is a branch of AI).

-As with all other "hypes", I believe we should remain down-to-earth, understand the benefits this technology brings but also reflect on all the consequences of the usage of AI.
+As with all other "trends", I believe we should remain down-to-earth, understand the benefits this technology brings but also reflect on all the consequences of the usage of AI.
 We definitely don't want humans interacting with AI chatbots that "go in circle" (happens to me often), and we definitely don't want the next generation to lose creativity and reasoning because of AI "easy quick" outputs.